 Elite doctors attract patients with generous health plans that cover a high proportion of out-of-network bills.
 According to investors, surgeons direct patients with hefty insurance benefits to Hashemieh’s centers and others are steered away.
 One former investor, orthopedist Terence Delaney, says his equity was terminated by Hashemieh and Sarnevesht after he failed to refer enough patients with plentiful out-of-network benefits.
 Delaney is now an investor in competing surgery centers.

 “Simple rule of thumb is Aetna, United, Cigna and Blues with no daily max,” texted Sarnevesht to Delaney last year, exhorting the surgeon to bring in more sought-after patients.
-In addition to Aetna and Cigna, he was referring to UnitedHealth Group Inc. (UNH) and Blue Cross & Blue Shield plans.
+In addition to Aetna and Cigna, he was referring to UnitedHealth Group Inc. (UNH:US) and Blue Cross & Blue Shield plans.

 Hashemieh’s firm sued Delaney on July 10, claiming that he breached a non-disclosure agreement “that has resulted in lawsuits being filed against Bay Area over erroneous information.”